 - Superman vs. the Elite: Superman shows how frightening he can be to people who wished he would cross this line.

 - In Big Hero 6 Hiro attempts to use Baymax to kill Callaghan after the latter pushes Hiro's Berserk Button by callously dismissing Tadashi's death.
 However, Hiro's team and Baymax help him defy this trope when they bring him back to his senses.

-- The title character of Ringing Bell, motivated by the senseless killing of his mother by the Wolf King, goes on to become just as ruthless and bloodthirsty as the wolf.
+- Chirin of Ringing Bell is motivated by the senseless killing of his mother by the Wolf King.
+He goes on to become just as ruthless and bloodthirsty as the wolf.

 - Bob Dylan's "My Back Pages":